Language Specification

 • Swamp iterates through each field that is not explicitly set during instantiation and fills them individually by:

-• Calling Default::default() on the field type.
+• Calling default() on the field type.

 • Using built-in defaults for primitive types: